Whiskey is for drinking, water is for fighting! – often attributed to Mark Twain

 But there are some modern classics out there well worth perusing.

-- A Canticle for Leibowitz reflected the fear of nuclear war and what kind of society would be rebuilt afterwards.
+- A Canticle for Leibowitz reflected the fear of nuclear war and what kind of society would be rebuilt afterward.

 - The Forever War, written shortly after the close of the Vietnam War, postulates a seemingly endless war with the soldiers not adapting to mainstream society.

-- The movie Blade Runner , of course, is a genre defining classic that portrays almost total corporate control of society along with a central theme of “What is humanity?”
+- The movie Blade Runner, of course, is a genre defining classic of cinema that portrays almost total corporate control of society along with a central theme of “What is humanity?”

 In this same vein of dystopian literature that is relevant to today’s world is The Water Knife by Paolo Bacigalupi.